 The Sixth Form seeks to ensure that any extra costs incurred are kept to a minimum.

 As such there are no course fees to pay, unless students are required to by Local Authority guidelines, and there is no registration fee.
 Charges which may be payable, and are not defined as fees, include:

-- Additional printing credit if the free allowance is exceeded - Replacement ID badges - Students are encouraged to buy set texts in English Literature - Students will be asked to pay for any damage to College property and equipment resulting from unreasonable behaviour - Field trip charges for the travel, board and lodging and other additional costs associated with field trips and similar activities, which are outside the requirements of the course.
+- Additional printing credit if the free allowance is exceeded - Replacement ID badges - Students are encouraged to buy set texts in English Literature - Students will be asked to pay for any damage to College property and equipment resulting from unreasonable behaviour - Trip charges for the travel, board and lodging and other additional costs associated with trips and similar activities, which are outside the requirements of the course.
+Financial support may be given to students who qualify for the bursary.
 Where trips are compulsory The Sixth Form will provide funds - Charges may be made for optional extra activities which are outside the scope of the course specification